chrdebru/r2rml-tutorial/README.md

 The goal of this tutorial is to familiarize the reader with some core concepts of [R2RML](https://www.w3.org/TR/r2rml/).
 The R2RML engine we will use is [R2RML-F](https://github.com/chrdebru/r2rml), though we will not avail of any functionality outside of R2RML's specification.
 I assume that the reader has downloaded or installed an R2RML engine.

 While R2RML was intended for relational databases, R2RML-F allows one to access CSV files as relational tables.
 This tutorial will use this feature so that a relational database will not be required for this tutorial.
 We use the [H2 Database Engine](https://www.h2database.com/html/main.html) to access CSV files as tables.
-This means that column names are capitalized (i.e, `emp` becomes `EMP`).
+This means that column names are capitalized (i.e., `emp` becomes `EMP`).

 The CSV file we will transform into RDF is [weatherstations.csv](./files/weatherstations.csv).
 This CSV file was published by [Dublinked.ie with a CC BY 4.0 license](https://data.gov.ie/dataset/weather-stations/resource/602fc03a-bfb3-4501-b56b-09fb1564c9ed).
 This file contains information on weather stations; their names, locations, the agency responsible for that stations, and a URL to a page with the weather readings of that station.
 The CSV file contains the following rows (with the first being the header):